 Perhaps the most famous provision of the Fifth Amendment is its protection against self-incrimination, or the right to remain silent.
 This provision is so well known that we have a phrase for it: “taking the Fifth.”
 People have the right not to give evidence in court or to law enforcement officers that might constitute an admission of guilt or responsibility for a crime.
-Moreover, in a criminal trial, if someone does not testify in his or her own defense, the prosecution cannot use that failure to testify as evidence of guilt or imply that an innocent person would testify.
+Moreover, in a criminal trial, if someone does not testify in their own defense, the prosecution cannot use that failure to testify as evidence of guilt or imply that an innocent person would testify.
 This provision became embedded in the public consciousness following the Supreme Court’s 1966 ruling in Miranda v.
-Arizona, whereby suspects were required to be informed of their most important rights, including the right against self-incrimination, before being interrogated in police custody.42 However, contrary to some media depictions of the Miranda warning, law enforcement officials do not necessarily have to inform suspects of their rights before they are questioned in situations where they are free to leave.
+Arizona, whereby suspects were required to be informed of their most important rights, including the right against self-incrimination, before being interrogated in police custody.48 However, contrary to some media depictions of the Miranda warning, law enforcement officials do not necessarily have to inform suspects of their rights before they are questioned in situations where they are free to leave.

 Like the Fourteenth Amendment’s due process clause, the Fifth Amendment prohibits the federal government from depriving people of their “life, liberty, or property, without due process of law.”
 Recall that due process is a guarantee that people will be treated fairly and impartially by government officials when the government seeks to fine or imprison them or take their personal property away from them.
-The courts have interpreted this provision to mean that government officials must establish consistent, fair procedures to decide when people’s freedoms are limited; in other words, citizens cannot be detained, their freedom limited, or their property taken arbitrarily or on a whim by police or other government officials.
+The courts have interpreted this provision to mean that government officials must establish consistent, fair procedures to decide when people’s freedoms are limited.
+In other words, citizens cannot be detained, their freedom limited, or their property taken arbitrarily or on a whim by police or other government officials.
 As a result, an entire body of procedural safeguards comes into play for the legal prosecution of crimes.
 However, the Patriot Act, passed into law after the 9/11 terrorist attacks, somewhat altered this notion.

 The final provision of the Fifth Amendment has little to do with crime at all.
 The takings clause says that “private property [cannot] be taken for public use, without just compensation.”
 This provision, along with the due process clause’s provisions limiting the taking of property, can be viewed as a protection of individuals’ economic liberty: their right to obtain, use, and trade tangible and intangible property for their own benefit.
 For example, you have the right to trade your knowledge, skills, and labor for money through work or the use of your property, or trade money or goods for other things of value, such as clothing, housing, education, or food.

-The greatest recent controversy over economic liberty has been sparked by cities’ and states’ use of the power of eminent domain to take property for redevelopment.
+A significant recent controversy over economic liberty has been sparked by cities’ and states’ use of the power of eminent domain to take property for redevelopment.
 Traditionally, the main use of eminent domain was to obtain property for transportation corridors like railroads, highways, canals and reservoirs, and pipelines, which require fairly straight routes to be efficient.
 Because any single property owner could effectively block a particular route or extract an unfair price for land if it was the last piece needed to assemble a route, there are reasonable arguments for using eminent domain as a last resort in these circumstances, particularly for projects that convey substantial benefits to the public at large.